"Pascha" meaning in English

 Etymology: From Latin pascha (“Passover”), from Ancient Greek πάσχα (páskha, “Passover”), from Aramaic פַּסְחָא (paskha), from Hebrew פֶּסַח (pésakh).
 Doublet of Pasch, paskha, and Pesach.
 Etymology templates: {{uder|en|la|pascha||Passover}} Latin pascha (“Passover”), {{uder|en|grc|πάσχα||Passover}} Ancient Greek πάσχα (páskha, “Passover”), {{uder|en|arc|פַּסְחָא|sc=Hebr|tr=paskha}} Aramaic פַּסְחָא (paskha), {{uder|en|he|פֶּסַח|sc=Hebr|tr=pésakh}} Hebrew פֶּסַח (pésakh), {{doublet|en|Pasch|paskha|Pesach}} Doublet of Pasch, paskha, and Pesach Head templates: {{en-adj|-}} Pascha (not comparable)

 1. (attributive) Pertaining to either Passover or Easter (Pascha is an ambiguous term and its meaning depends on context).
-Tags: attributive, not-comparable Categories (topical): Easter Synonyms: pascha, Paschal, paschal Derived forms: Pascha egg
+Tags: attributive, not-comparable Categories (topical): Easter Synonyms: Paschal, paschal Derived forms: Pascha egg

-Sense id: en-Pascha-en-adj-l1ML1c~q Disambiguation of Easter: 35 9 30 26 Categories (other): English entries with incorrect language header, English entries with topic categories using raw markup, English undefined derivations Disambiguation of English entries with incorrect language header: 26 22 23 30 Disambiguation of English entries with topic categories using raw markup: 40 18 21 21 Disambiguation of English undefined derivations: 29 21 25 25
+Sense id: en-Pascha-en-adj-l1ML1c~q Disambiguation of Easter: 35 9 30 25 Categories (other): English entries with incorrect language header, English undefined derivations, Pages with 3 entries, Pages with entries Disambiguation of English entries with incorrect language header: 25 22 23 30 Disambiguation of English undefined derivations: 29 21 25 26 Disambiguation of Pages with 3 entries: 15 13 14 15 2 15 11 12 4 Disambiguation of Pages with entries: 14 12 13 15 2 17 12 13 2

 Noun

-Forms: Paschas [plural]
+Forms: Paschas [plural], pascha [alternative]

 Etymology: From Latin pascha (“Passover”), from Ancient Greek πάσχα (páskha, “Passover”), from Aramaic פַּסְחָא (paskha), from Hebrew פֶּסַח (pésakh).
 Doublet of Pasch, paskha, and Pesach.
 Etymology templates: {{uder|en|la|pascha||Passover}} Latin pascha (“Passover”), {{uder|en|grc|πάσχα||Passover}} Ancient Greek πάσχα (páskha, “Passover”), {{uder|en|arc|פַּסְחָא|sc=Hebr|tr=paskha}} Aramaic פַּסְחָא (paskha), {{uder|en|he|פֶּסַח|sc=Hebr|tr=pésakh}} Hebrew פֶּסַח (pésakh), {{doublet|en|Pasch|paskha|Pesach}} Doublet of Pasch, paskha, and Pesach Head templates: {{en-noun|~}} Pascha (countable and uncountable, plural Paschas)